canonical/server-dev-summary/README.md

   - Send out a link to the draft for review to the team
 8. Publish
   - Get image
-  - Create blog post on insights.ubuntu.com (powersj, dpb)
+  - Create blog post on insights.ubuntu.com
     - Chrome app: "Minimalist Markdown", works well.
       - Paste MD into left pane, copy out HTML from right pane
       - In wordpress